 - Turn it inside out over your thumb.

 ANYTHING!
 After all that dough making and shaping you might like something quick and easy so check out my guide to the best butter sauce for pasta.
-It is also perfect with Cacio e Pepe or my creamy mushroom pasta sauce.
+My brand new creamy leek pasta is an absolute winner as well as my classic creamy tomato pasta sauce.
+You really can't go wrong!

 Homemade Orecchiette